6 Tips for Applying for Grants in the Agricultural Sector

 Think about sustainability

 Sustainability has become a buzzword in the last decade, as more and more people realize how important it is to think in the long run.
 This is particularly important when it comes to agriculture.
 Projects need to be sustainable, for the communities as well as for the environment.
-Make sure that it is clear in your proposal, that you thought about the issue of sustainability and have made a good plan for it.
+Make sure that it is clear in your proposal that you thought about the issue of sustainability and have made a good plan for it.

 Consider cross-cutting themes

 Agriculture is an area that is closely tied to many others.
 It touches on many cross-cutting themes.
 When people do not have enough nutritious food to eat, their health is affected.
 When farmers do not make enough money, children cannot go to school.
-Makes sure you know all the interconnections and point them out in your proposal to show the various positive effects your project will have on the entire community.
+Make sure you know all the interconnections and point them out in your proposal to show the various positive effects your project will have on the entire community.

 Work with scientific backup